postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

-One nice function of generated columns is that they will backfill the data for existing columns.
+One nice aspect of generated columns is that they will backfill the data for existing rows.
 They can also be indexed, just like any other column.
 We can add a Generalized Inverted Index (GIN) on this new column that will pre-compute the lists of all documents that contain each keyword.
 This will allow us to skip the sequential scan, and instead use the index to find the exact list of documents that satisfy any given `tsquery`.

 !!! generic